eric40065/SAND/README.md

 This README provides an overview of the project structure and instructions for generating and analyzing data, training networks, and evaluating on the testing dataset.

 # 1. Generate the Data
 In this project, we use the R programming language for data preprocessing and simulation.
-Python is employed solely for training the machine learning models.
+Python is employed solely for training and evaluating the machine learning models.

 ## 1.1 Simulation Data
 To generate simulation data, follow these steps: